TechDocs How-To guides

 How to add Mermaid support in TechDocs

-There are two options for adding Mermaid support in TechDocs: using Kroki or by using markdown-inline-mermaid.
-We currently use markdown-inline-mermaid
+There are a few options for adding Mermaid support in TechDocs: using Kroki or markdown-inline-mermaid to generate the diagrams at build time, or the backstage-plugin-techdocs-addon-mermaid

 Using Kroki